netdata/netdata/docs/getting-started.md

 ## Collect data from more sources

-Netdata auto-detects sources for collecting data, such as database servers, web servers, and more, **when it starts**.
-To auto-detect and collect metrics from a service or application you just installed, you need to [restart Netdata](#start-and-stop-netdata).
+When Netdata **starts**, it auto-detects data sources, such as database servers, web servers, and more.
+To auto-detect and collect metrics from a service or application you just installed, you need to [restart Netdata](#start-stop-and-restart-netdata).

-> There is one exception: Containers and VMs are auto-detected forever when Netdata is running on the host level (as in
-> not in a container itself).
+> There is one exception: When Netdata is running on the host (as in not in a container itself), it will always
+> auto-detect containers and VMs.

 However, auto-detection only works if you configured the source correctly.
-If Netdata isn't collecting metrics from your service/application even after a restart, it's probably not configured correctly.
+If Netdata isn't collecting metrics after a restart, your service/application probably isn't configured correctly.
 Look at the [external plugin documentation](../collectors/plugins.d/) and find the appropriate module for your service/application.
 Those pages will contain more information about how to configure your service/application for auto-detection.

-Also, some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.
+Some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.

 Once Netdata detects a data valid source of data, it will continue trying to collect data from it.
-For example, if Netdata is collecting data from an Nginx web server, and you shut that server down, Netdata will keep looking for data and will collect new data as soon as you start the web server back up.
+For example, if Netdata is collecting data from an Nginx web server, and you shut Nginx down, Netdata will collect new data as soon as you start the web server back up—no restart necessary.

 ### Configuring plugins

-Even if Netdata auto-detects your service/application, you might want to configure how the plugin works, what data it's collecting, or how often it's collecting data.
+Even if Netdata auto-detects your service/application, you might want to configure what, or how often, Netdata is collecting data.

 Netdata uses **internal** and **external** plugins to collect data.
 Internal plugins run inside of Netdata itself, while external plugins are independent processes that send metrics to Netdata over pipes.
 There are also plugin